 When you’re late on a pay run, that can mean really messing with the lives of your employees (not to mention the trust you’ve built with them).
-So if payroll ever slips off your radar — or if bank holidays regularly throw off your timing — you might want to consider a payroll service that actively reminds you to get payroll done (or does all of it for you).
+So if payroll ever slips off your radar — or if bank holidays regularly throw off your timing — you might want to consider a comprehensive payroll service that actively reminds you to get your paychecks out (or does them for you).

 Outsourcing payroll reduces input errors by reducing the number of steps you have to take, and by doing all the math for you.
 If you still manage to mess things up, corrections are a lot easier to run, or there may even be someone to handle them for you (depending on your provider).